Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: METHODOLOGY

 \subsection{Color Histograms and Pairwise-Dissimilarity Scores}

 In the last decade, deep-learning methods have handily outperformed methods using hand-crafted features in many computer vision tasks and PRID is no exception.
-However, there is a performance gap between rectilinear-camera PRID and fisheye-camera PRID.
-This gap is primarily caused by fisheye-lens distortions (and the related huge resolution difference between image center and periphery), and also by dramatic body-viewpoint variations due to the overhead camera placement.
+However, there exists a performance gap between rectilinear-camera PRID and fisheye-camera PRID.
+Hand-crafted features that capture prior knowledge could prove useful in closing this peformance gap.
+The gap is primarily caused by fisheye-lens distortions (and the related huge resolution difference between image center and periphery), and also by dramatic body-viewpoint variations due to the overhead camera placement.
 One feature that is not impacted by lens distortions and viewpoint is color.
 No matter how far a person is from the camera, their outfit or skin color does not change (see an example in Figure~\ref{fig:motivation_for_CH}).
-We leverage this observation, by using color histogram as an identifier of each person.
+We leverage this observation, by using color histogram as a hand-crafted identifier of each person.

 {\bf Features:} Rather than using a 3-D RGB histogram, we convert RGB values to HSV space and then compute a 1-D histogram of hue H and normalize it to obtain a probability distribution over discretized hue values.
-In this way, we reduce the impact of illumination variations (change in V) and color variations under different lighting (change in S).
+In this way, we reduce the impact of illumination variations (change in value V) and color variations under different lighting (change in saturation S).

-{\bf Pairwise-Dissimilarity Scores:} If ${\mathbf q}$ and ${\mathbf g}$ are query and gallery hue probability distributions, respectively, we measure their dissimilarity by calculating the Jensen-Shannon divergence $D_{JS}$ between them as follows:
+{\bf Pairwise-Dissimilarity Scores:} If ${\mathbf q}$ and ${\mathbf g}$ are query and gallery hue probability distributions, respectively, we measure their dissimilarity by calculating the Jensen-Shannon (JS) divergence $D_{JS}$ between them as follows:

 where ${\mathbf p} = ({\mathbf q}+{\mathbf g})/2$ and $D_{KL}(\cdot||\cdot)$ is the Kullback-Leibler (KL) \cite{KL} divergence between two probability distributions.